 - Sibling Prep.
 If you have older kids, read up on the best ways to manage new baby introductions to make the transition smoother.
 How to Prepare Your Toddler for a New Baby and some popular posts about siblings.

 - Clean old gear.
-If you've been given come amazing hand-me-downs or have gear from older children, give it a good hose down.
+If you've been given some amazing hand-me-downs or have gear from older children, give it a good hose down.
 You can even have them professionally cleaned by places like Baby Quip.
 Check to make sure it hasn't been recalled (google the name with 'recall') and check for any loose or broken parts.

 - Pet prep.
 If you have pets, start thinking about preparing them for a new pooping, crying family member.
 Here's a great post to get you started.

 - Buy a waterproof mattress protector.
 They are inexpensive and save your mattress from any surprise leaks that could happen at any time (and are bound to be in your future).
+You can find a good one on Amazon.

 6 Months to Go